 Sometimes it’s a symbol, sometimes it’s words (LogoType), sometimes it’s a symbol with words.

 Identity usually refers to all the ways the logo is used to represent the company, plus considerations for using fonts, colors, and so forth in representing a brand.

 Sometimes this is called a “branding guide” or “branding usage guide”.
 This sets the standards for how the logo and other brand-specific items should be used.

-Usually when a good logo designer (and not just some logo factory website selling $20 “logos”) is creating a logo for a company or organization, they also take into a account how it will be used, and develop a guide for the company or organization for how to best use the logo.
+Usually, when a good designer (and not just some logo factory website selling $20 “logos”) is creating a logo for a company or organization, they also take into account how it will be used, and develop a guide for the company or organization for how to best use the logo.
 Sometimes this also involves simplified versions of the logo for different applications.
-For example, creating a simplified version of the logo to serve as the icon in the address bar of the website (the favicon).
+For example, creating a simplified version of logos to serve as the icon in the address bar of the website (the favicon).

 A great example of logo and identity that work really well are the “Speak Life” memes that Toby Mac shares.
 They all are unique, but yet you know in an instant that these came from Mac.

 What is Branding?

 Branding is in reference to how other people think about and feel about your company or organization.
 Sometimes you’ll hear business people talk about what is “hurting a brand” or “building a brand”.
 If you are doing something that makes the public think negatively of you, that is going to hurt your brand.